freitaucher/reinforcement_learning/README.md

 where the red squares represent the ice traps: if the mover (small blue square) hits one of them the gave is over with the reward "-1" (lose).
 The green squares are exits: hiting one of them, the game is over with the reward "+1" (win).

 After being randomly generated the environment is fixed.
 Traing goes over episodes.
 On each episode the mover appears in free random field and steps until pops into trap or successfully exits.
-During training the steps are done semirandomly, i.e. if radnomly generated $0<\epsilon<1$: $eps>0.5$ the step is selected as the best qtable proposal, otherwise it is done random.
+In training regime, each step is done either according to the q-table, or completely randomly.
+This is regulated by generating random $0<\epsilon<1$: if $\epsilon>0.5$ the step is selected according with the q-table.